§ 1210 Definitions.

 (1) The individual who is the subject of the information;

 (2) The individual's parents, legal guardians or other persons lawfully authorized to make healthcare decisions for the individual where the individual who is the subject of the information is unable to give legal consent pursuant to subsection (f) of this section; or

 (3) Any person who is specifically required by federal or state law to disclose the information.

 (h) Upon written request of an individual to a medical laboratory for a copy of the results of a laboratory examination of that individual, the medical laboratory shall provide a copy of those results that are sought to that individual.
 The medical laboratory may require a reasonable copying fee for copying and transmitting the records.

-(i) The Child Death, Near Death and Still Birth Commission is an entity charged with helping to safeguard the health and safety of children.
-It shall be recognized as a "health oversight agency'', and as a "public health authority'', and it shall be recognized in the performance of its functions as a peer review organization or auditor or evaluator with respect to any aspect of healthcare delivery systems or providers.
+(i) The Child Death Review Commission and the Child Protection Accountability Commission are charged with helping to safeguard the health and safety of children.
+Each shall be recognized as a "health oversight agency,'' and as a "public health authority,'' and each shall be recognized in the performance of its functions as a peer review organization or auditor or evaluator with respect to any aspect of health-care delivery systems or providers.

 § 1213 Regulations.

 The Department of Health and Social Services shall enforce this subchapter and shall from time to time promulgate any additional forms and regulations that are necessary for this purpose.